hedronvision/bazel-compile-commands-extractor/README.md

 If there haven't been commits in a while, it's because of stability, not neglect.
 This is in daily use inside Hedron.

-For everyday use, we'd recommend using this rather than the platform-specific IDE adapters (like Tulsi or ASwB), except the times when you need some platform-editor-specific feature (e.g. Apple's NextStep Interface Builder) that's not ever going to be supported in a cross-platform editor.
+For everyday use, we'd recommend using this rather than the platform-specific IDE adapters (like Tulsi or the ASwB/CLion plugin to the extent it works), except the times when you need some platform-editor-specific feature (e.g. Apple's NextStep Interface Builder) that's not ever going to be supported in a cross-platform editor.

 ### Outside Testimonials